MicrosoftDocs/visualfsharpdocs/docs/conceptual/fsharpvalue.precomputetupleconstructorinfo-method-[fsharp].md

 **The description of the tuple type constructor and an optional extra type for large tuples.**
 ## Remarks
 For large tuples, an additional type is returned indicating that a nested encoding has been used for the tuple type.
-In this case the suffix portion of the tuple type has the given type and an object of this type must be created and passed as the last argument to the **T:System.Reflection.ConstructorInfo**.
+In this case the suffix portion of the tuple type has the given type and an object of this type must be created and passed as the last argument to the **System.Reflection.ConstructorInfo**.
 A recursive call to **PreComputeTupleConstructorInfo** can be used to determine the constructor for that the suffix type.

 ## Platforms